 Skip to main content

 At JAMM Labs we develop educational experiences and materials for innovative and inclusive project based learning in the areas of media production, coding and digital skills.
 Our ethos is driven by dedication to the themes of wellbeing, agency and sustainability.
 JAMM Labs, as a part of twin ventures Scavenger Labs and FLOSS Manuals, is increasingly focused on sharing our work via open documentation and disseminating our work to informal, community and home educators.

 As part of this broader partnership, we are also seeking partnerships and offering services to help others deliver and adapt this approach in their own settings.

 Recent

-Retro / Eco Computer Club
+Call out to launch the Retro / Eco Computer Club

-Motto: Let’s compute like it’s 1999 The Green and Pleasant Computer Computer Club is a community programme that helps people explore a slower, lighter, and more independent way of using computers.
+Let’s compute like it’s 1999!
+The Green and Pleasant Computer Computer Club is a community programme that helps people explore a slower, lighter, and more independent way of using computers.
 The club draws on Marshall McLuhan’s idea that the medium is the message and treats the early web and email era as a useful template.
 We focus on practices that predate attention harvesting feeds and AI driven filtering, while reviving the strengths of simple publishing and direct communication.
 Alongside practical skills, the club supports mental health self care through calmer, more intentional digital habits and an ethical approach to technology.

-Scavenger Labs start a new space for making, repairing and inventing.
+Scavenger Labs have started start a new space for making, repairing and inventing.
 We have been awarded Town Council grant funding to establish a community workshop located in Todmorden Community College.
 Following the success of the pre-covid monthly Repair Café , Mick Chesterman of Scavenger Labs decided more could be done to create a long-term space for people to make, create and repair, as well as provide a home for like-minded community focused projects.

 Making the Family Fixit Campaign